data-edu/rstudio_edu_post/rstudio_edu_post.md

 what’s important to your readers.

-Another part of structuring creative endeavors is creating opportunities to have your work reviewed, either by you or someone else.
+Another part of structuring creative endeavors is creating opportunities to have your work reviewed, either by you or by someone else.
 In the context of book writing, working through the copy-edits with our publisher helped (or forced\!) us to encounter other parts of our writing we hadn’t considered: We realized late in the process that we